 Most of the Navajo-Churro wool products available for sale online are from non-Diné shepherds.
 Diné shepherds are often told their wool is worthless or paid pennies per pound at mass wool buy events.
 Despite these challenges many shepherds create a market for themselves through hand spinning, weaving, and teaching weaving classes.
 This is difficult to do at scale and an unreliable source of income.
 In 2020 the pandemic brought marketing activities like farm visits, classes, art shows, and fiber events to a standstill.
 Several medium- to large-scale wool buys were completely canceled.
+These impacts have continued into 2021.
 We saw an opportunity to step up and do something to support these important flocks.

 Who Are We?

 Kelli Dunaj (she/her) is a California-based Navajo-Churro shepherd and fiber producer located in Marshall, about 2 hours north of San Francisco.
-Kelli is the Project Coordinator for the Co-Op and brings her experience in retail operations to the table in addition to her love and respect for Navajo-Churro sheep and Diné sheep culture.
+Kelli is the Coordinator for the Co-Op and brings her experience in retail operations to the table in addition to her love and respect for Navajo-Churro sheep and Diné sheep culture.
 Kelli runs a successful direct-to-customer lamb business, and markets sheepskins, weaving yarns, and roving online.
 You can find her on Instagram @springcoyoteranch.

 Fibershed.org is a nonprofit organization that develops regional and regenerative fiber systems on behalf of independent working producers across the United States.
 They have been instrumental in getting our project off the ground and are currently acting as our fiscal sponsor.